eeditiones/e-editiones-website/posts/print-css.md

 }
 ```

 We also request that a page break is inserted before every title.
 As you have full control over the ODD which generates the HTML, you could also decide to use a different element or a given class name.
-You can even combine multiple named strings into one running head (as demonstrated for the TEI Publisher documentation).
+You can even combine multiple named strings into one running head (as demonstrated by the TEI Publisher documentation).

 The chapter on [generated content and margin boxes](https://pagedjs.org/documentation/7-generated-content-in-margin-boxes/) in the *paged.js* documentation explains the concepts very well, so please refer there for further information.